 - At times, a very low arsenic reading appears on a hair mineral analysis.
 An arsenic level below about 0.004 mg% or 0.04 ppm indicates a poor eliminator pattern related to arsenic.
 This means that a person may have arsenic toxicity, but suffers an inability to eliminate it adequately.

 Presently, humanity is exposed to the highest levels of toxic metals in recorded history, up to several thousand times higher than even several hundred years ago due to industrialization.
 The danger of toxic metals in our environment is greatly aggravated due to low mineral content of our food supply, as well as the contamination of our food supply.
 If one does not consume preferred minerals in the diet, the body will pick up whatever toxic metals it can from the food, air, and water as substitutes.
 A key principle to remember is that an abundance of essential minerals in the diet protects the body against toxic metals.

-It’s time to restore balance to your body with Mineral Power!
+It’s time to restore balance to your body with Myers Detox Protocol!

-A Mineral Power program is not about diagnosing or treating any particular disease.
+A Myers Detox Protocol program is not about diagnosing or treating any particular disease.
 It utilizes a hair mineral analysis to design a customized diet, supplement, lifestyle and detox program to improve the entire body’s energy level, reduce stress and improve the metabolic rate of the body.
 My program focuses on the wellness model of health care, which is a “state of high resistance to all illness.”
-You can achieve this state with Mineral Power because most importantly, Mineral Power is wellness-based, not illness-based.
+You can achieve this state with Myers Detox Protocol because most importantly, Myers Detox Protocol is wellness-based, not illness-based.

 Click here to view references